uncovertruth/Userdive-iOS-SDK/README.md

 ## Developer mode

-**WARNING: DON'T USE THIS MODE FOR PRODUCTION APPS**
+**WARNING: DON'T USE THIS MODE FOR APPS IN PRODUCTION**

-Userdive tracks some native views (UIViewController, UIActionSheet, UIAlertView etc.) for heatmap base image in developer mode.
+In developer mode, USERDIVE tracks some native views (UIViewController, UIActionSheet, UIAlertView etc.) for heatmap base image in developer mode.
-Confirmation dialog shows after every transitions.
-To tap *send* button, upload to userdive screen image immediately.
+Confirmation dialog shows after every transition.
+Tap `Send` button to upload screen image on USERDIVE.

 ## Tracking mode

-Userdive tracks user's gesture, transisions in tracking mode.
+USERDIVE tracks user's gesture and transitions in tracking mode.
-Those logs will be uploaded when app entering to background.
+Those logs will be uploaded when the app enters to background.

 # Integrate with your app